iamdipanshusingh/ai-agent/README.md

 1. **Content Loading**: The agent loads content from the provided URL using `WebBaseLoader` (additional loaders will be added in future updates)
 2. **Text Splitting**: Content is split into chunks of 1000 characters with 200 character overlap
-3. **Embedding**: Chunks are converted to embeddings using OpenAI's `text-embedding-3-large` model
+3. **Embedding**: Chunks are converted to embeddings using OpenAI's `text-embedding-3-large` model (configurable via environment variables)
 4. **Indexing**: Embeddings are stored in an in-memory vector store
 5. **Query Processing**: When a user asks a question:
    - The query is converted to an embedding
    - Similar chunks are retrieved from the vector store
    - Relevant context is injected into the system prompt
-   - The LLM generates a response based only on the provided context
+   - The LLM (configured via `CHAT_MODEL` environment variable) generates a response based only on the provided context
 6. **Response Generation**: The agent streams responses in real-time

 ## 🎯 Use Cases